sieste/greb-climate-model/README.md

 [Code archive](http://users.monash.edu.au/~dietmard/content/GREB/code_files/greb.web-public.tar.zip) (zip, 65Mb)

-The github repo [alex-robinson/greb-ucm](https://github.com/alex-robinson/greb-ucm) contains the model with a few modifications, which have been adopted here.
-They also have R code for data handling and plotting.
+The github repo [alex-robinson/greb-ucm](https://github.com/alex-robinson/greb-ucm) contains the model with a few modifications.
+They also have R code for data handling and plotting, but I chose to write my own.

 ## Notes